Let's decide which of our programs suits you best.

 Graduates come away from the program with the skills needed to work as political analysts, policy developers, diplomats, and so forth.

-Both programs involve collaboration with prestigious international organizations to ensure that participants graduate with the skills and knowledge needed to hit the ground running in their careers.
+Both programs involve collaboration with prestigious international organizations to ensure participants graduate with the skills needed to kick off their careers.

-To learn more about the specifics of each program, check out their dedicated pages here:
+To learn more about the specifics of each program at IE School of Politics, Economics & Global Affairs, check out their dedicated pages here: